-In line with the government's curriculum reform programme, most students will follow 3 A level and/or BTEC courses, or equivalent, over a 2 year period.
+For most students, the core study programme will consist of 3 A level and/or BTEC courses, or equivalent, over a 2 year period.
 Maximising academic potential in the courses studied will be essential in ensuring successful progression and strong grades in 3 subjects will be particularly important for university entrance.
 There is no expectation that students study four courses in year 1, but high performing students will have the opportunity to study four courses (usually A levels) over 2 years.
 The nature of the study programme will largely depend on GCSE achievement and full guidance will be provided at enrolment interview.

-Guidance on the level of GCSE performance expected to access different types of programme is provided below and for the sake of simplicity uses the new numerical grading system.
-Please note that this provides a general guide to expectations and each student's programme will be discussed and agreed on an individual basis.
+Guidance on the level of GCSE performance expected to access different types of programme is provided in the table below and, for the sake of simplicity, uses the new numerical grading system.
+Please note that this provides a general guide to expectations and each student’s programme will be discussed and agreed on an individual basis.

 3 courses – mainly BTEC

 Average of around grade 4 across all GCSE results

 3 courses – mixture A level and BTEC